 The expectations of life depend upon diligence; the mechanic that would perfect his work must first sharpen his tools.Confucius

-This is the final post in our series about Sharpening Japanese Woodworking Blades, in which I will try to bring all the information provided in the previous posts together into a single practical example.
-That does not mean the entire contents of those posts is repeated here, however, so please refer to the previous articles if things become confusing.
+In this article in our series about Sharpening Japanese Woodworking Blades your always humble and obedient servant will try to bring all the information provided in the previous posts together into a single practical example.
+That does not mean the entire contents of those articles are repeated here, however, so please refer to the previous articles if things become confusing.
 I have provided some links in the text, and provided links to all the articles at the end.

 But before we dive into our practical example, I would like to create some context.